llm-case-studies/whowhe2wha/Docs/USERS_GUIDE.md

 ### Special Features of the Form

 -   **Voice Dictation:** For some fields, you can click the **microphone icon** to dictate your entry using your voice.
--   **Automatic Geocoding:** When you type a location in the "Where" field and click away, the app will automatically look up its precise address and coordinates.
-A **green pin icon** will appear to confirm success.
-This powers the map features.
+-   **AI-Powered Location Discovery:** When you type a new place in the "Where" field (one that isn't already in your locations list), a **search icon** will appear.
+Clicking it (or leaving the field) opens the **Location Finder**.
+    1. The app uses AI to search for real-world places matching your query.
+    2. Select the correct place from the list of results.
+    3. Confirm the details.
+You can add a friendly alias (e.g., "Main St. Starbucks") for the official address.
+    4. Click "Save Location."
+The verified location is now added to your system and pre-filled in the form.
+This ensures your map data is accurate.

 ## 3. Summoning Context: The Search Bar